Easy methods to take dry acrylic paint off your brushes and get them back to fighting shape

 - Reshape the brush with the help of boiling water

-- Prevent future damage by following proper brush cleaning techniques like washing with soap and water during and post painting sessions
+- Prevent future damage by following proper brush cleaning techniques like washing with dish soap and water during and post painting sessions

 - Condition your brushes with oil or preserver to maintain it’s shape over time